 USSSA Fastpitch Rules

-With few exceptions, CT USSSA Fastpitch will abide by the rules and by-laws governed by the 2012 USSSA Rulebook.
+With few exceptions, CT USSSA Fastpitch will abide by the rules and by-laws governed by the USSSA Fastpitch Rulebook.
 The on-line rulebook supersedes any printed edition.
 Like most softball sanctioning bodies the rules of USSSA play are virtually identical to Pony, ASA and other organizations.
 However, there are some differences.
 These following rules are the most commonly asked about by coaches and the following will be adhered to in ALL USSSA tournaments in Connecticut.

 Downloadable USSSA Fastpitch Rules.

 - 2013 Interpretations - Understanding the Rules of the Game

 - 2013 Fastpitch Rule Differences between Sanctioning Bodies.